aleksandr-rudo/mongo-phplib-env/README.md

     $ cd driver
     $ bash build.sh

-The difference with setup.sh script is that the setup.sh is checking out the master branch of the current repository to build the driver.
-Current script works with the current project state.
+The difference between the root folder build.sh script and this one is when you run build from root folder it checks out the master branch of the current repository to build the driver.
+The script from Driver folder builds project current state.

 ### MongoDB Compass project special scripts